Gumiho: The Monster Fox Threatening a Dragon

-A scene from the Geotaji fairy tale book planned by Incheon Metropolitan City.

 In Korean folklore, there are narratives in which an aged dragon is threatened by a fox.
 A hero appears, defeats the fox, and rescues the old dragon, who in return grants his daughter in marriage to the hero.
 The two tales to be discussed below share this same plot.

 In the tale of Geotaji, a master archer, he encountered a storm while traveling to Tang China and sought refuge on an island.
 In a dream, he met an old man who revealed himself as the Dragon King of the Western Sea (西海若) and pleaded for help, explaining that his life was threatened by a monk.
 The next day, Geotaji saw a monk chanting the Darani (陀羅尼) incantation, causing the old dragon and his family to levitate helplessly.
-When the monk attempted to devour the dragon’s liver, Geotaji shot him with an arrow.
+When the monk attempted to devour the dragon's liver, Geotaji shot him with an arrow.
 Struck by the arrow, the monk reverted to his true form—an old fox—and died.

 The Dragon King then appeared before Geotaji to express his gratitude and offered his only daughter as a wife.
 Geotaji accepted, and the Dragon King transformed his daughter into a flower for him to carry.
-When Geotaji’s ship, escorted by two dragons, reached Tang China, the astonishing sight was reported to the emperor by the locals.
-Impressed by Geotaji’s extraordinary nature, the emperor treated him generously.
-After returning to Silla, Geotaji took the flower from his chest, and the Dragon King’s daughter regained her form, living with him as his wife.
+When Geotaji's ship, escorted by two dragons, reached Tang China, the astonishing sight was reported to the emperor by the locals.
+Impressed by Geotaji's extraordinary nature, the emperor treated him generously.
+After returning to Silla, Geotaji took the flower from his chest, and the Dragon King's daughter regained her form, living with him as his wife.

 The Geotaji tale is set in the reign of Queen Jinseong of Silla and is believed to have influenced the later Jakjegeon narrative.
 The Jakjegeon story is considered an expanded version of the original Geotaji tale, incorporating additional foundation myth elements.